baroquon/reefpoints/source/posts/2017-10-02-animating-background-gradients-pwa.md

 When the SVG stretches differently from its 1:1 aspect ratio, we want to keep it scaled nicely.
 That's what we gain from `preserveAspectRatio="xMidYMid slice"`.
 The SVG's internal elements will expand to cover the SVG's rendered size.
 If you're familiar with CSS, this is the equivalent of telling the SVG's contents to behave like `background-size: cover` and `background-position: center`.
 If you're going with a horizontal or angled gradient, you may need to adjust that value to get the desired visual effect.

-The `defs` element in an SVG contains elements that can be used to mask or fill other elements, but aren’t visually rendered on their own.
+The `defs` element in an SVG contains elements that can be used to mask or fill other elements but aren’t visually rendered on their own.
 Our first element there is `mask` that contains a `rect` - the mask will be used on a visible element outside of `defs`; the `rect` ensures that the `mask` takes up space.
 Then we find a `linearGradient` element: we'll draw a white gradient from opaque to transparent with two `stop` elements.
 For the `mask` to work as desired, their `stop-color` needs to be white, but you can modify them or add more as desired to create more complex stripe patterns.

 The `mask` is told to use this `linearGradient` to create its masking pattern.